 1001310 ENGLISH 1

 1001340 ENGLISH 2

 1001370 ENGLISH 3

 1001405 ENGLISH 4: Florida College Prep

+The nurness of the course is to provide integrated educations

 The purpose of the course is to provide integrated educational experiences in the language arts strands of reading, writing, listening, viewing, speaking, language, and literature.
 English 1 is paired with World Literature Freshman year to provide students with preparation for the rigorous writing required in high school courses.
 English 2 is paired with American Literature in the Sophomore year to prepare students for college and career communication skills.